• Skip to content

 • isn’t interested in sounds

-• doesn’t respond to his name when called
+• doesn’t respond to their name when called

 • isn’t babbling or using single words

-• isn’t trying to let you know what he wants
+• isn’t trying to let you know what they want

 • isn’t using gestures like waving or pointing.